JiankunN2/JiankunN2.github.io/readme.md

 9: Ankle boot.<p>

 <h4>2.1.2 Show contents and labels</h4>
 <p>The 4th to 7th byte of the training dataset is the number of labels.
 Every byte after that is a label ranging from 1 to 9.
 After reading the contents of the dataset, all the pictures of the clothes in the dataset can be shown using function openCV.
-The pictures are displayed along with the translated labels and the serial numbers<p>
+The pictures are displayed along with the translated labels and the serial numbers</p>
-<p>The reaults are as follows.<p>
+<p>The reaults are as follows.</p>

 ![](https://raw.githubusercontent.com/Justin-ljk/Justin-ljk.github.io/main/open%20picture.png)